FrankMengZJ/canada_mental_health/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Data Extraction

+The data was obtained from https://gss.norc.org/

 ## Statement on LLM usage